pavelanni/mcp-server-minio-go/README.md

 - "List all buckets on my MinIO server"
 - "List the contents of bucket test" (or whatever bucket you see in the list)
 - "Download the file FILE.PDF to the Desktop directory on my computer"
-- "Create bucket my-mcp-test on the MinIO server"
+- "Create bucket my-mcp-test on the MinIO server" (if your credentials allow that)
-- "Upload the file DOCUMENT.PDF from my Documents directory to the bucket my-mcp-test"
+- "Upload the file DOCUMENT.PDF from my Documents directory to the bucket my-mcp-test" (if your credentials allow that)
 - "Get metadata of the file DOCUMENT.PDF in the bucket my-mcp-test"
 - etc.

+You can also ask the server to get technical information about the MinIO server:

+- "Give me admin information about the MinIO server"

+You should expect a concise summary about your MinIO server (cluster) with the number of nodes and drives, amount of space, used and available, and similar information.
+It's the output of the `mc admin info` command presented in human language.

 ## Development